Caron Wheeler: 1990–1993: UK Blak and Beach of the War Goddess

 In early 1990, Wheeler secured a recording contract with EMI.
-Her first solo album UK Blak was released on May 15, 1990.
-The album sold 60,000 copies in the UK, debuted at number 14 the UK Albums chart, and has since sold 100 thousand copies worldwide.
+Her first solo album UK Blak was released on 15 May 1990.
+The album sold 60,000 copies in the UK, entered the UK Albums chart at number 14, and has since sold 100,000 copies worldwide.
 The album's lead single, "Livin' in the Light", became Caron's first number-one single as a solo artist in the US.
-The album also featured the singles "UK Blak", "Blue (Is the Colour of Pain)", and "Don't Quit", which also charted on UK Singles chart.
+The album also featured the singles "UK Blak", "Blue (Is the Colour of Pain)", and "Don't Quit", which also charted on UK singles chart.

 In 1992, Wheeler returned to the studio and began recording her second album.
 She also recorded her lead vocals on a song entitled "Take Me Higher", which was featured on Soul II Soul's album Volume III Just Right.
 In October 1992, the album's lead single "I Adore You" was released with moderate success.
 The song was also featured on the soundtrack to the movie Mo' Money in July 1992.
 In February 1993, she released Beach of the War Goddess.
-Wheeler's second album also spawn the singles: "In Our Love", "Soul Street", and "Beach of the War Goddess".
+Wheeler's second album also spawned the singles: "In Our Love", "Soul Street", and "Beach of the War Goddess".